CodingDude-mkun/funny-comments/README.md

 Built with ❤️ for the joy of creativity, laughter, and playful competition.

 > "A little nonsense now and then, is relished by the wisest men." – Roald Dahl

+---

+## 📋 Project Management

+This project uses **Linear** for issue tracking, epics, and sprint planning.
+All tasks, bugs, and feature requests are managed in Linear instead of GitHub Projects.

+---